swiss-seismological-service/scdetect/README.md

-Alternatively, the RecordStream can be defined making use of `scdetect`'s `-I [ --record-url ] URI` CLI flag (Note that this is the standard CLI flag used for all SeisComP modules implementing SeisComP's `StreamApplication` interface.) combined with a local archive.
+Alternatively, the RecordStream can be defined making use of `scdetect`'s `-I [ --record-url ] URI` CLI flag (Note that this is the standard CLI flag used for all SeisComP modules implementing SeisComP's `StreamApplication` interface).

-In that case the miniSEED data records in the local archive must be **sorted by end time**, especially in the case of multistream detection.
-This could be easily done using [scmssort](https://www.seiscomp.de/doc/apps/scmssort.html).
+In case of combing RecordStream with a local archive, records must be <br/>**sorted by end time**, especially in the case of multistream detection. <br/> This could be easily done using [scmssort](https://www.seiscomp.de/doc/apps/scmssort.html).

 In general, with regard to waveform data `scdetect` implements the following
 approach: